Skip to content

 1. Use your list

 Put all inquiries and clients into a client list.
-Big named companies guard their client lists with non-disclosures for a reason.
+Big-name companies guard their client lists with non-disclosures for a reason.
 These are gold.
 Easy information that you already have in hand.
-Follow up after the holiday’s with your clients and inquiries with incentives to return during slower season.
+Follow up after the holidays with your clients and inquiries with incentives to return during the slower season.
 Draft individualized emails (if you have time) and include tidbits of suggested products they were contemplating during ordering time.
-Personalized follow ups and “just thinking about you” emails further customer service and add value to your brand.
+Personalized follow-ups and “just thinking about you” emails further customer service and add value to your brand.

 Resources:

--Use a newsletter system such as MailChimp that generates reports by tracking who opens, what links are clicked, and allows for branding customization.
+-Use a newsletter system such as MailChimp, that generates reports by tracking who opens the email and what links are clicked, and allows for branding customization.

 2. Convert your clients into another niche

 Convert your clients from one type of photography into another.
 Do what?
 It’s not that complicated.
 Boudoir.
 Holiday sessions.
-Valentines sessions.
-For one, take for example that typically during busy season, clients are family portraits.
+Valentine's sessions.
+For one, take for example - typically during busy season, clients are family portraits.
 Most families have mothers (and maybe fathers) who would be interested in boudoir.
 While boudoir may not be the mainstream photography that you are into, this is a specialized area that can be readily used to fill in the gaps during winter months.
-Another area of conversion could be to mini or holiday sessions for Valentines and Easter, which both fall in the slower months.
-Valentines is also a perfect time to bring back in the parents from Christmas family portrait time for a couples session.
-Whichever niche is chosen, evaluate the demographics of your current client list, potential for success in this type of photography, and choose the appropriate marketing techniques to pull them back in.
+Another area of conversion could be to do mini or holiday sessions for Valentine's and Easter, which both fall in the slower months.
+Valentine's is also a perfect time to bring back the parents from Christmas family portrait time for a couples session.
+Whichever niche is chosen, evaluate the demographics of your current client list, and potential for success in this type of photography, and choose the appropriate marketing techniques to pull them back in.

 3. Show client appreciation